 Son of Rensselaer, William W. Leopold, passed away Nov.
 20, 2012 in San Diego, Calif.

-.
-He began his career in business with his father at the Home Finance Company on North Cullen Street.
-Later, he worked with the federal Small Business Administration in Washington, D.C.
+Mr. Leopold was born Dec.
+23, 1928 in Rensselaer to Glenn H. "Peach" Leopold and Pauline (Wolf) Leopold (of Hammond, Indiana).
+He went to Rensselaer schools, graduating from Rensselaer High School in 1946, and attended Indiana University.
+He began his career in business with his father at the Home Finance Company on N. Cullen Street.
+Later her worked with the federal Small Business Administration in Washington, D.C.
 He was active in the Republican Party locally and nationally.

 Modest, loyal, and caring, Mr. Leopold honored his family legacy as a devoted son, friend, and family member.
 He remained in touch with relatives and friends throughout his life.
 Always gracious, he had many close friends throughout the country and always included visits with them in his many travels.
 Generations of us are honored to have known and loved this true gentleman.

 Mr. Leopold, known to most as "Bill," participated in the many activities of the Shriners organization wherever he lived.
 He also served in the U.S. Army at the end of World War II.
 He loved to travel around this country and the world.
 An avid patron of the Arts, he appreciated concerts, musical reviews, and theatre, particularly those at the Kennedy Center in our Nations capitol.